back to the Immigration Detention Monitor

 Victor Mhango from the Centre for Human Rights Advice Assistance and Education addressing Prisoners at Chichiri Prison, (Nyasa Times, “CSOs Call for Decongestion in Malawi Prisons as Response to Covid-19,” 18 March 2020, https://www.nyasatimes.com/csos-call-for-decongestion-in-malawi-prisons-as-response-to-covid-19/)

 As of 19 April Malawi did not have any reported cases of Covid-19.
 The country has also not taken any measures to lockdown businesses as the country’s High Court blocked such measures in a ruling on 19 April.
-However, there are growing concerns among civil society organisations about the impact the virus could have in the country’s overcrowded prisons, which also house immigration detainees.
+However, there are growing concerns among civil society organizations about the impact the virus could have in the country’s overcrowded prisons, which also house immigration detainees.
 Malawi’s prisons reportedly confine more than 14,000 prisoners despite having a capacity of only 5,000.

 A joint statement issued by the Centre for Human Rights Advice Assistance and Education, Youth Watch Society, Paralegal Resource Centre, Southern Africa Litigation Centre and Child Rights Advocacy and Paralegal Aid Centre called on the country’s president to “release all prisoners who are serving time for minor offences including contempt of court, being idle and disorderly, being a rogue and vagabond, common nuisance and breach of the peace.”
 The statement also urges that priority be given “to those that are terminally ill, older persons, persons with TB and others chronic illnesses and those who have served a substantial part of their sentences” and urges “ the President to prevent the detention in prison of all migrants who are detained on immigration-related charges.”